-- Wednesday, October 2, 2024: Informational session on sarcoidosis and the Ann Theodore Foundation Breakthrough Sarcoidosis Initiative will be held over Zoom at 3:00 p.m.
+- Thursday, October 9, 2025: Informational session on sarcoidosis and the Ann Theodore Foundation Breakthrough Sarcoidosis Initiative (ATF-BSI) will be held via Zoom at 3 p.m.
 Eastern Time.
-Please use the following link to register: https://milkeninstitute-org.zoom.us/meeting/register/tZYvc-qurTwiGt2vibznS--LHkKHgyA7Eyou - 2.
-Wednesday, October 23, 2024: Voluntary letters of intent due via the Survey Monkey Apply grant portal by 11:59 p.m.
-Eastern Time.

-- 3. Friday, November 8, 2024: Those who submitted an LOI will be notified whether their proposed project is within the scope of the program.
+Please use the following link to register: https://milkeninstitute-org.zoom.us/meeting/register/lr3nsgW3S0ipYJi SGMkA - 2.
+Thursday, October 23, 2025: Voluntary letters of intent due via the Survey Monkey Apply grant portal by 11:59 p.m.
+Eastern Time. - 3.
+Friday, November 7, 2025: Those who submitted an LOI will be notified whether their proposed project is within the scope of the program.
 Those who submit an LOI are permitted to make modifications to the project before submitting a full proposal. - 4.
-Monday, January 20, 2025: Applicants shall submit their full proposals via the Survey Monkey Apply grant portal by 11:59 p.m.
+Monday, January 19, 2026: Applicants shall submit their full proposals via the Survey Monkey Apply grant portal by 11:59 p.m.
 Eastern Time.
-Note that if an applicant missed the LOI deadline, they can still submit a full proposal by this deadline. - 5.
-April 2025: Awardees who are selected for funding are notified. - 6.
-June 2025: Projects begin. - 7.
-Summer 2025: The Funded Investigators Meeting takes place.
+Note that applicants who miss the LOI deadline are still permitted to submit a full proposal. - 5.
+May 2026: Awardees who are selected for funding are notified. - 6.
+June 2026: Projects begin. - 7.
+Summer 2026: The Funded Investigators Meeting takes place.
 Lead PIs of funded teams are expected to attend.